myhelix/contextlogger/README.md

 The "log" package is largely compatible with [Logrus](https://github.com/sirupsen/logrus), and Logrus can be used for output.

+You can see the slides from Chris Williams' presentation to GoSF in April 2017, Context Patterns for Logging, [here](http://bit.ly/2pGVCYE).

 ## Included Log Providers

 The following packages are provided: